bad-Al-code/Terraform/README.md

 ### Best Practices

 - Keep sensitive information out of version control.
-Use `terraform.tfvars` for variable values and ensure it's listed in `.gitignore`
+Use `terraform.tfvars` for variable values and ensure it's listed in `.gitignore`.
 - Use consistent naming conventions across your modules.